ix-ax/axopen.templates/axopen.template.simple/README.md

 This script is preconfigured for **S71516 (6ES7 516-3AP03-0AB0) FW3.0**, if you whish to use another target system you will need to modify `ax\hwc\plc_line.hwl.json` file to use appropriate template for your target system.

+ATTENTION! `apax alf` will attempt to download the hardware configuration in the target system.

 ## Template directory structure
 ```